Marcodelloro/Pandemic-System-Identification/README.md

 `issITAnewpos.csv`: Trend of daily numbers by age group of new Positive cases in Italy.
 Data reported refers to the 7-day interval moving average.

 <b><u>National Trends</u></b>:
+Data from [Protezione Civile Github Dataset](https://github.com/pcm-dpc/COVID-19) in collaboration with INFN.

 `WeekTrend_ITA.csv`: Trend of daily numbers of CURRENTLY POSITIVE, HEALED, DECEASED and TOTAL CASES.
 Data in 7-day moving average.